JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 @.
 The DPA says that the FDS will be completed by 2021, but NHHT have now put this back to 2024.
 See [here](http://moderngov.southwark.gov.uk/documents/s68300/Appendix%202%20Draft%20development%20agreement.pdf).

-Schedule 2 0n page 82 of the DPA says that NHHT is given to 2044 to complete the development.
+Schedule 2 0n page 82 of the DPA says that NHHT is given to 2044 to complete the development, but the AAAP envisaged that the Scheme would be completed by 2027.

 The DPA requires NHHT to complete the FDS before a given date (XX?) regardless of viability.
 Has this now been breached given that NHHT has swapped FDS with plot 18?